 I roll the window down.
 "Is there a problem, officer?"

-He cocks his head and looks inside my car, pretending his sunglasses don't make it hard to see.
+He cocks his head and looks inside my car.
 He points at the bag of heroin in my passenger seat.
 "Is that heroin?"

 I look at the bag, then at him.
 He has a mustache a size too big for his face, which is two sizes too small for his skull.
 He's bald, but wants you to think he shaves his head to preserve its aerodynamic roundness.
 His sunglasses reflect the glowing sign on my car that says "We Deliver."
 Except reflected it says "Reviled Ew."